 General and administrative expenses consist primarily of salaries, benefits and other related costs, including stock-based compensation, for personnel in our executive, finance, corporate, business development and administrative functions.
-General and administrative expenses also include legal fees relating to patent and corporate matters; other professional fees for accounting, auditing, tax and administrative consulting services; insurance costs; administrative travel expenses; and facility-related expenses, which include depreciation costs and allocated expenses for rent, maintenance of facilities and other operating costs.
+General and administrative expenses also include legal fees relating to patent and corporate matters; other professional fees for accounting, auditing, tax and administrative consulting services; insurance costs; administrative travel expenses; facility-related expenses, which include depreciation costs and allocated expenses for rent, maintenance of facilities and other operating costs; and other costs associated with operating a public company including investor relations and board related fees and expenses.

 We anticipate that our general and administrative expenses will increase in the future as we increase our headcount to support the expected growth in our research and development activities and the potential commercialization of our product candidates.
-We also expect to continue to incur increased expenses associated with being a public company, including increased costs of accounting, audit, legal, regulatory and tax-related services associated with maintaining compliance with exchange listing and SEC requirements, director and officer insurance costs and investor and public relations costs.
+We also expect to continue to incur increasing costs for accounting, audit, legal, regulatory and tax-related services associated with, among other things, maintaining compliance with exchange listing and SEC requirements, director and officer insurance costs and investor and public relations costs.